Who: Trail Smoke Eaters @ Vernon Vipers

 Where: Wesbild Centre, Vernon

 Broadcast Info: Watch tonight's game on FAST Hockey pay-per-view, or listen live at Smokies Ustream.
-Pregame coverage begins at 6:50 with the puck drop from Vernon set for 7:00.
+Pregame coverage begins at 6:50 with puck drop set for 7:00.

 Post a Comment